Joel Anthony: Miami Heat (2007–2014)

 He signed a one-year deal (with an option for a second) with Miami in July 2007.
 He made 24 appearances that season, averaging 3.5 points and 3.9 rebounds.
 The following year Anthony made his NBA playoff debut during Miami's first-round series with the Atlanta Hawks.
 Miami lost the series 4–3.
 He was re-signed by the Heat in July 2009.

 With Miami's high-profile free agent signings of LeBron James and Chris Bosh in July 2010 much hype surrounded the team with its new self-proclaimed "Big Three".
 On July 16, 2010, Joel Anthony re-signed with the Miami Heat on a five-year, $18 million deal.
+On January 9, 2011, in 29 minutes of play against the Portland Trail Blazers, Anthony recorded zero counting stats and 4 personal fouls, setting an NBA record for most playing time in a game without recording a point, rebound, assist, steal or block.
 Miami finished the 2010–11 NBA season second in the Eastern Conference behind the Chicago Bulls with a 58–24 record.
 The Heat cruised through the first three rounds of the playoffs before losing to the Dallas Mavericks 4–2 during the 2011 NBA Finals.
 Anthony averaged 1.3 points, 3.5 rebounds, and 20.5 minutes per game during the NBA Finals.

 The following season, Joel won his first NBA title with the Miami Heat against the Oklahoma City Thunder in five games.

 Anthony won his second championship on June 20, 2013, when the Heat defeated the San Antonio Spurs in an intense seven game series.
 In the series, Anthony put up 2 points while playing 3.7 minutes.